 IP (Intellectual property) rights are territorial so they only give protection in the countries where they are granted or registered.
 If you only have UK protection, others may be allowed to use your IP abroad without infringing your rights, so when trading overseas you need to consider registering your IP rights abroad, especially before contacting any potential distributors.

 Some countries may allow you to extend your UK protection, and accept it as protected in that country after completing certain local formalities.
-The World Intellectual Property Office provides a list of all national IP offices where you can get more advice and information.
+The World Intellectual Property Office provides a list of all national IP offices where you can get more advice and information - find out more here.

 Remember that trademarks can be a logo, a shape, a word, a style or a colour so keep in mind the diverse ways in which your product or service might be identified as yours internationally.
 This useful video may help to answer any questions you might have about protecting your IP abroad and you can read more about protecting your intellectual property rights here.